Dadie/pslib/README.md

 }
 ```

-## How to load the measurment data from a .psd file
+## How to load the measurement data from a .psd file

 ```cpp
 #include <pslib/pslib_v1_0.h>